French cruiser Colbert (1928): Wartime service

 At the beginning of the war she was in Toulon.
 In December she sailed with Tourville for Bizerte, Tunisia.
 On 8 December after forming the Second Cruiser Division both ships sailed to monitor shipping as far east as Beirut.
 She returned to Bizerte on 28 December.
 In January 1940 she joined Force Y arriving at Dakar on 30 January to replace Force X. The first sortie was from 18 to 28 February.
 She was due to participate in the second sortie from 6 to 18 March, but was sent on 7 March to reinforce Force X consisting of the battleship Bretagne and cruiser Algérie escorting gold to Canada.
 She returned to Dakar when completed.
 Force Y left Dakar on 11 April 1940 and returned to Toulon.

 On the night of 13/14 June she participated in Operation Vado, the bombardment of Genoa and Vado, Italy by the Third Squadron.
 The Vado Group included the cruisers Foch and Algérie and the Genoa Group included the cruisers Dupleix and Colbert.
 The bombardment cause little damage as Group Genoa fired at the wrong target and half of Group Vado shells fell into the sea.
 The squadron returned to Toulon by mid-day on 14 June.
 Foch suffered a steering malfunction but returned safely.
-On 25 June the Franco-German Armistice took effect and La Marine National ceased all offensive operations.
+On 25 June the Franco-German Armistice took effect and La Marine Nationale ceased all offensive operations.
 On 3 July with the ill-conceived British attack on Mers-el-Kébir, the battleship Strasbourg had escape undamaged, the Fourth Cruiser Division had sailed from Algiers to Oran.
 The Fourth failed to link up with Strasbourg so they sailed for Toulon.
 Algérie, Foch and Colbert with twelve contre-torpilleurs sailed from Toulon to rendezvous with the French forces sailing north to France.
 They linked up with the Fourth in the early morning of 4 July and returned to Toulon.
 Strasbourg arrived later that evening.
 In August 1940 Colbert underwent a refit to upgrade her light anti-aircraft weapons.
 The quad 13.2 mm machineguns were finally installed during this refit.
 When completed she was placed in care and maintenance with a reduced crew.
 On 1 January 1941 she was activated to replace Dupleix in the Forces de haute mer.

 On 11 November 1942 the Germans started their occupation of Vichy France.
 The FHM was ready to sail to North Africa to defend it from the Torch landings but was denied permission to sail.
 By 27 November they had reached Toulon and entered the base.
-The Germans were delayed from entering the naval dockyard giving the French sailors time to scuttle the fleet.
+The Germans were delayed from entering the naval dockyard, giving the French sailors time to scuttle the fleet.
 Colbert was at Dock No. 5.
-Her guns were spiked with 35 kg charges that were detonated destroying the guns and the sea cocks were opened and the ship settled to the bottom.
+Her guns were spiked with 35 kg charges that were successfully detonated, destroying the guns, and the sea cocks were opened, leaving Colbert to settle on the bottom.
 Fire took hold of the ship and she burned until 3 December.
-She was raised post war and scrapped between 1946 and 47.
+Colbert was raised after the war, and scrapped between 1946 and 1947.